Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

     caption="Seriously Pro F3 Evo flight controller"
     %}

 At the heart of the controls is the flight controller.
 We chose to use a Seriously Pro F3 Evo flight controller running Cleanflight.
 This flight controller is typically used for racing drones.
-It was chosen in 2016 when the project began, as the team was familiar with.
+It was chosen in 2016 when the project began.
 In the end, we believe this was a good choice.

-The most common alternative, was a Pixhawk running either Ardupilot or PX4.
-Later on, we found that both softwares were not particularly suited to indoor flight.
-For instance, at the time, it was impossible to turn the magnetometer off and use the EKF2 state estimator in PX4.
+The most natural alternative was a Pixhawk running either Ardupilot or PX4.
+Later on, we found that neither of those platforms were particularly suited to indoor flight.
+For instance, at the time, it was impossible to turn the magnetometer off in the EKF2 state estimator in PX4.
 Additionally, the interfaces offered to the companion computer did not allow commanding a position and a velocity simultaneously.
-Finally, the takeoff proecedure in these softwares was seen to be more suited to outdoor flight than indoor flight.
-We wanted to achieve precise control when taking off and landing as these operations would need to be done repeatedly during Mission 7.
+Finally, the takeoff proecedure in these systems was observed to be more suited to outdoor flight than indoor flight.
+We wanted to achieve precise control when taking off and landing, as these operations would need to be done repeatedly during Mission 7.

 The Cleanflight firmware was modified in several important ways:
  - Dual Receiver
-   - Allowed receiving RX commands from a radio and via the MSP protocol simultaneously.
+   - Allowed receiving RX commands from a radio and from the autopilot via the MSP protocol simultaneously.
 This allowed a safety pilot to take over and fly the drone normally in the case of emergency.
  - Seperate accelerometer low pass filter for state estimation
-   - The low pass filter on accelerometer measurements used for orientation estimation within cleanflight was not suitable for state estimation.
+   - The low pass filter on accelerometer measurements used for orientation estimation within Cleanflight was not suitable for state estimation.
  - Made the angle controller a full PID controller
    - The angular position controller was a proportional controller on top of a PID angular rate controller.
 We made the angular positional controller a PID controller on angular position cascaded with a PID controller on angular rate.

-The flight controller set an average throttle as commanded by the Jetson's software via a serial interface.
-It then modulated the thrust to individual rotors to achieve a commanded orientation.
-Thus, the flight controller could stabilize orientation, but it could not control position.
-This was handled by the dynamic thrust model and motion profile controller.
+The flight controller sets an average throttle as commanded by the Jetson's software via a serial interface.
+It then modulates the thrust to individual rotors to achieve a commanded orientation.
+Thus, the flight controller can stabilize orientation, but it cannot control position.
+This is handled by the dynamic thrust model and motion profile controller.

 ## Dynamic Thrust Model